32 Movies with the Most Memorable Food Scenes

 The Big Lebowski

 Everyone loves “the Dude.”
-But when we first meet him, he’s in the grocery store buying half and half and proceeds to pay for the 69 cent purchase with a check!
-For anyone who has ever scrounged together their change in an attempt to buy some “staples” at the store, this scene is for you!
-Speaking of staples, there are the 40 Things Healthy Cooks Always Have in Their Kitchen.
+But when we first meet him, he’s in the grocery store buying half-and-half and proceeds to pay for the 69-cent purchase with a check!
+For anyone who has ever scrounged together their change in an attempt to buy some kitchen staples at the store, this scene is for you!

 Legend has it that M&Ms were originally asked to be the candy of choice when Elliot and his siblings leave a trail for their alien friend E.T.
 Although M&Ms declined, the folks at Reese’s Pieces were happy to help make their candy become a part of silver screen history.